Getting started#

 [4]:

-# Constant parameters accross models
+# Constant parameters across models

 # Detect available accelerator; Downgrade batch size if only CPU available